 The existing reinforced concrete deck shall be removed and replaced in its entirety.

 The structure shall be converted to semi-integral utilizing the detail provided in BDM Figure 404-6.
+The DBT shall remove a minimum of 1ft of existing abutment beams seats.

-The baseline Aesthetic Design treatments shall be applied to the structure (stacked stone form liner on the exterior of the parapets and black PVC coating on the vandal fence).
+The baseline Aesthetic Design treatments shall be applied to the structure.

+Stacked stone form liner on the exterior of the parapets

+Black PVC coating on the vandal fence.

 The superstructure beams/girders (existing salvaged or new) shall receive a three coat paint system as per C&MS 514.
+Color shall be Brown, AMS-595A, 10324.

+The existing and proposed widened substructure and superstructure shall be sealed with Epoxy-Urethane sealer per the limits in the BDM.

+If the existing substructure units are utilized and if the proposed service deadload is not greater than 115% of the original designed service deadload, no additional substructure capacity analysis is required.

-Color shall be Brown, AMS-595A, 10324.The structure does not carry highspeed NHS traffic, therefore no future wearing surface requirements needs applied.
+The structure does not carry highspeed NHS traffic, therefore no future wearing surface requirements needs applied.

-If the existing structural steel is reused, the DBT shall prepare the required design exception for the superstructure inventory rating factor of less than 1.
+If the existing structural steel is reused and the superstructure inventory rating factor of less than 1, the DBT shall prepare the required design exception.
 Design exception for superstructure designs utilizing all new steel will not be considered.